knickels/Player-Stage-Manual/WORLDFILES.md

 walls we will use an example.

 To start building an empty world we need a .cfg file.
-First create a document called `empty.cfg` and copy the following code into it:
+First create a document called `empty.cfg` (i.e. open in your favorite text editor - `gedit` is a good starter program if you don't have a favorite) and copy the following code into it:
 ```
 driver
 (